Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-There was a drinking and drinking district where American soldiers would hang out drinking.
-Apparently, several bars from that time still remain.
+There was a bar district where American soldiers would hang out to drink.
+Apparently, some bars from that time still remain, though serve different clients.

 画像

-In Taiwan, which has a large number of immigrant workers, the drinking districts left behind by the United States have apparently become dining districts for immigrants from the Philippines and other countries.
+In Taiwan, which has a large number of immigrant workers, the bar districts left behind by the United States have apparently become dining districts and community hubs for immigrants from the Philippines and other countries.

 画像

-In front of the Taiwan International Labor Association.
+In front of the Taiwan International Workers Association.

-He said that recently he has been particularly active in protecting the rights of migrant workers.
+They said that recently they have been particularly active in protecting the rights of migrant workers.

 画像

-Nylon Cheng Memorial Hall.
-Born in Taipei in 1947.
-From 1984, despite the censorship of speech during the martial law era, he continued to publish the weekly magazine "Freedom Times," which advocated freedom of speech.
-He founded the "228 Peace Memorial Promotion Association" to campaign for the restoration of the honor of the victims of the 228 Incident (leading to the current Transitional Justice Movement).
+Nylon Cheng Liberty Foundation and Memorial Museum.
+Nylon Cheng was born in Taipei in 1947.
+From 1984, despite the censorship of speech during the martial law era, he published a weekly magazine called "Freedom Era" weekly, which advocated freedom of speech.
+He also founded the "228 Peace Memorial Promotion Association" to campaign for the restoration of the honor of the victims of the 228 Incident (leading to the current Transitional Justice Movement).

-He was one of the first people in Taiwan to publicly advocate for "Taiwan independence."
+He was a major social movement leader during the White Terror period who publicly advocated for "Taiwan independence."
 He was charged with "treason" for publishing the "Draft Constitution of the Republic of Taiwan," but refused police arrest.
 On April 7, 1989, he doused himself in gasoline and set himself on fire in the magazine's editorial office.

 画像

-The room where he was burned remains to this day.
+The room where he was burned to death remains to this day.

 画像